How To Fit An Oak Floor

 For a concrete sub-floor, the moisture content should be lower than 4% - a sub-floor which has not been properly dried out will only cause problems to your oak flooring in the future.

 Please Note: Oak flooring should be given time to acclimatise to its surroundings before fitting.
-We recommend that the boards are left in the room for at least two weeks prior to fitting.

 Once it has been established that the sub-floor is dry enough, the next job is to check that it is reasonably level.
 This should be done using a spirit level, which should be placed at various intervals around the room.
 The levels should not vary more than +/- 2mm per metre.
 Check the edges of the room for rises and dips, ensuring you have a flat, even surface to work from.